Tracardi/tracardi-api/docs/flow/actions/livechat_widget_action.md

 This plugin injects the LiveChat widget into your web page.

 In order to integrate this application with your webpage you will need to open an account at www.livechat.com.
-During sign-up you will be presented with the following code:
+During sign-up, you will be presented with the following code:

 ```html
 <!-- Start of LiveChat (www.livechat.com) code -->